saltyrtc/saltyrtc-meta/Task-WebRTC.md

 two clients (initiator and responder) over the signalling channel.
 Note that the signalling channel may be handed over to a data channel anytime which is REQUIRED to be supported by the implementation.
-Furthermore, the handed over signalling channel MUST support all client- to-client message types.
+Furthermore, the handed over signalling channel MUST support all client-to-client message types.

 Other messages, general behaviour and error handling for client-to-client messages is described in the